Nytra/ResoniteHotReloadLib/README.md

 This is for convenience of development and WILL result in increased memory usage and possibly other issues which are unknown at this time.

-It uses the same hot reload method as BepInEx which you can find here: https://github.com/BepInEx/BepInEx.Debug/blob/1a079418674cbbaae5d34fb2055fd77c795ee900/src/ScriptEngine/ScriptEngine.cs#L117
+It uses basically the same hot reload method as BepInEx which you can find here: https://github.com/BepInEx/BepInEx.Debug/blob/1a079418674cbbaae5d34fb2055fd77c795ee900/src/ScriptEngine/ScriptEngine.cs#L117

 ## Usage